ICME-India/MicroSim/README.md

 It contains the source files of the solver.

 ### cases
+#### dendriteAlZn

+It contains the OpenFOAM case files required to run the single dendrite problem for AlZn alloy.

+#### dendriteNiNb

+It contains the OpenFOAM case files required to run the single dendrite problem for NiNb alloy.

 #### multigrainAlZn

 It contains the OpenFOAM case files required to run the multigrain problem for AlZn alloy.